-The first Act of an ongoing project entitled Nearly Winning, the show is the culmination of Revital Cohen and Tuur Van Balen’s Stanley Picker Fine Art Fellowship.
-Imagining the exhibition as an organism, the artists bring together the exhausted body of a thoroughbred horse, the soil upturned through geopolitical voodoo, the blinking lights forming a space for irrational thinking, the song of sirens, the demise of a linear future.
+The exhausted body of a thoroughbred horse, soil upturned through geopolitical voodoo, blinking lights conjuring irrational thinking, the song of sirens, the demise of a linear future.

-A trance-like soundscape hangs in the air, oxygen levels are raised as the lights occasionally break into blinking patterns echoing the ‘siren song’ of a slot machine display.
-A scent commissioned from a marketing company to signify a successful exhibition overlays musk with synthetic molecules that mimic human pheromones and the stress-like smell of the Dead Horse Arum Lily.
+A trance-like soundscape hangs in the air, oxygen levels are raised as the lights occasionally break into blinking patterns echoing the ‘siren song’ of a slot machine display (The Dancefloor, 2019).
+A scent commissioned from a marketing company (The Restraint, 2019) overlays musk with synthetic molecules that mimic human pheromones and the stress-like smell of the Dead Horse Arum Lily.

-The new film-work The Odds (part 1) brings together footage from a ‘knockdown room’ – the room in a horse hospital in which racehorses are anaesthetised and collapse on ketamine – a showgirls’ casting call for a casino in Macau belonging to the world’s biggest political donor, and the architecture of a bingo hall originally built as a cinema designed like a Russian church.
-Produced specifically for a large LED screen, the work uses the LEDs as both light display and video screen as the footage is overlaid with pulsating light formations, inspired by Vegas techniques of visual seduction.
-Drawing from apophenia – a psychiatric term to describe the tendency to mistakenly perceive connections and meaning between unrelated things or patterns in random information – the film fragments and layers are programmed to appear in a random order.
+The new film work The Odds (part 1) brings together racehorses anaesthetised and collapsed on ketamine in a ‘knockdown box’, showgirls from a casino in Macau belonging to the world’s biggest political donor, and Steve Ignorant from anarcho punk band Crass performing in a bingo hall originally built as a cinema designed to look like a church.
+Produced specifically for a large LED screen, the footage is overlaid with pulsating light formations inspired by Vegas techniques of visual seduction.
+The interconnections evoked draw logic from apophenia – a psychiatric term describing the tendency to perceive meaning connections between unrelated things or patterns in random information.
 The resulting assemblage is eternally based on luck, and responsive to the other elements in the space.

-Revital Cohen and Tuur Van Balen work across objects, installation and film that explore process of production as cultural, personal and political practices.
-Their practice follows geological, biological and financial strains in manufactured landscapes to create work that questions the context of its own becoming.
-Their work was shown at the Renaissance Society in Chicago, Serpentine Cinema in London, Mu.Zee in Ostend, Fotomuseum Winterthur, Para Site in Hong Kong, Thyssen-Bornemisza Art Contemporary in Vienna, Haus der Kulturen der Welt in Berlin, Museum of Contemporary Art Tokyo and Congo International Film Festival.
+Revital Cohen and Tuur Van Balen (b.1981, based in London) work across objects, installation and film that explore process of production as cultural, personal and political practices.
+Their work was presented at The Renaissance Society, Chicago; Serpentine Cinema, London; Mu.Zee, Ostend; Fotomuseum Winterthur; Para Site, Hong Kong; Thyssen-Bornemisza Art Contemporary, Vienna; Haus der Kulturen der Welt, Berlin; Museum of Contemporary Art, Tokyo and Congo International Film Festival, Goma.
 It is part of the permanent collections of the Museum of Modern Art, New York and M+ Museum, Hong Kong.
-They were appointed as Stanley Picker Fine Art Fellows at Kingston University in 2017.